 Water Holes, Lower Antelope, Upper Antelope.
 Are these the names of hiking trails?
-No, they’re slot canyons located on the Navajo Reservation in Arizona.
-Alan and I discovered the photogenic gems while on a photo workshop with exposure36.
+No, they’re Arizona slot canyons located on the Navajo Reservation near Page, Arizona.
+Alan and I discovered the photogenic gems while on a photo workshop.
 But you don’t have to be a boomer photographer to enjoy exploring canyons carved by nature’s power.
-Walking through the twists and turns of slot canyons will spark the imagination of any active travel enthusiast.
+Walking through the twists and turns of Arizona’s slot canyons will spark the imagination of any active travel enthusiast.

-Upper Antelope Canyon is the easiest to maneuver.
+Upper Antelope Canyon is the easiest Arizona slot canyon to maneuver.
 After paying a hiking and permit fee (around $21 on our last visit), a truck takes visitors from the starting point off Highway 89 near Page, Arizona, to the canyon’s opening.
-Access is via a level, sandy path, no stairs or climbing involved.
-A guide accompanies travelers through the canyon on a one-hour trip where a combination of water and sand has etched the walls into a wonderland of texture and curves.
+Access is via a level, sandy path—no stairs or climbing involved.
+A Navajo guide accompanies travelers through the canyon on a one-hour trip where a combination of water and sand has etched the walls into a wonderland of texture and curves.
 Beams of sunlight shine down from the cracks in the canyon overhead.
 When the wind blows, dust drifts in swirling through the light in a ghostly dance.

-Exploring slot canyons is a boomer adventure that Alan and I will be repeating.
+Exploring Arizona’s slot canyons is one of our favorite adventures in the American Southwest and a boomer travel experience that Alan and I will be repeating.
 But, we won’t be going during monsoon season when flash floods make hiking in the canyons a dangerous endeavor.

 Disclosure: Affiliate links are included for your convenience.
 However My Itchy Travel Feet receives a small percentage of the sale at no additional cost to you.